NaivEPoi/yilu-cv/content/publication/5GBaseChecker/index.md

 ---
-title: 'Formal Analysis of Access Control Mechanism of 5G Core Network'
+title: 'Logic Gone Astray: A Security Analysis Framework for the Control Plane Protocols of 5G Basebands'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Mujtahid Akon
-  - Tianchang Yang
+  - Kai Tu
+  - Abdullah Al Ishtiaq
+  - Syed Md Mukit Rashid
   - admin
+  - Weixuan Wang
+  - Tianwei Wu
   - Syed Rafiul Hussain

 # Author notes (optional)